 Ongoing feedback processes are important for a variety of reasons: they foster professional progress, allowing employees to develop new skills in alignment with the company’s core values and they allow for transparency and trust, ensuring employees and leaders can speak their minds freely and offer constructive criticism and innovative solutions.

 Holding ongoing conversations between managers, team leaders and their employees is a core component of continuous feedback, and regular one2one check-ins are the mechanism these conversations are structured around.
-Companies which fail to commit to these regular meetings experience a lack of crucial insight into the motivations and concerns of their employees, despite these regular conversations boosting engagement, productivity and overall morale.
+Companies that fail to commit to these regular meetings experience a lack of crucial insight into the motivations and concerns of their employees, despite these regular conversations boosting engagement, productivity and overall morale.